nextcloud/documentation/developer_manual/angular.rst

       }
   );

-Now your logic can be changed really easily and the template logic is where you would expect it to be: in the HTML.
+Now your logic is nicely decoupled from your view and the template logic is where you would expect it to be: in the HTML markup.

-One of the awesome things of Angular is that it knows when your data has changed.
-The moment we add a new element to the **$scope.buttons** array, our view will update automatically.
-It also updates when i update an existing element in the array changes a value.
+Angular also knows when your data has changed: when a new element is added to the **$scope.buttons** array, the view will automatically update.
+It also updates the view when an existing element in the array changes.

 Drawbacks of AngularJS
 ----------------------

-That brings us also to the biggest problem of AngularJS: Because browsers don't support (not yet) a native way to tell the JavaScript that something has changed, so Angular has to do `dirt checking <http://docs.angularjs.org/guide/concepts>`_ on a change.
+That brings us also to the biggest problem of AngularJS: It can be slow at times.
+This is caused by `the way Angular works <http://docs.angularjs.org/guide/concepts>`_

-Should you somehow require to show more thant 3000 complex elements at once (like 3000 buttons with lots of wiring inside the code and a ton of attributes) there will defenitely be performance problems (To be fair: normal JavaScript would also run into performance problems).
+Should you somehow require to show more than around 1000 complex elements at once (like 1000 buttons with lots of wiring inside the code and a ton of attributes) there will defenitely be performance problems (To be fair: normal JavaScript would also run into performance problems).

-One way to tackle this is to use autopaging (progressive loading) that only renders X elements and loads the next batch when the user scrolled down for instance.
+One way to tackle this is to use autopaging (progressive loading) that only renders X elements and loads the next batch when the user scrolls down for instance.
 This also reduces the traffic.
 Software that successfully uses this approach is Google Reader for instance.

-When porting the News app to AngularJS we found that the benefits outweighed the drawbacks and that we could optimize the Code enough for people to note the difference.
+When porting the News app to AngularJS we found that the benefits outweighed the drawbacks and that we could optimize the Code well enough to offer a good user experience.

-All in all, before transitioning completely one should try to build an optimized prototype and see for himself how it compares to pure jQuery.
+But all in all you should build an optimized prototype and compare it to a non angular app to make sure that the user experience is good.

 Using AngularJS in your project